|

 O.G.S.

-west of Hadrian's wall on the River Irthing: the Roman Camboglanna,
+west of Hadrian's wall: the Roman Camboglanna,

-a theory based mostly on a suggested Welsh translation of the Roman
+based mostly on a suggested Welsh translation of the Roman

-name as Camlan ('crooked glen or bank'), but which may have once
+name as Camlan ('crooked glen or bank'), but which may have

-example, still have the name Camlan.
-Indeed Rodney Castleden
+example, are still called Camlan.
+Rodney Castleden

 Gamlan.3